perfsonar/docs/config_pscheduler_limits.rst

 The first phase of vetting a task or run is *identification*, where attributes of the arriving request are used to create a list of narrow categories into which the requester fits.
+Note that _requester_ means the system making the request, identified by its IP address, and can be either the system that submitted the task to pScheduler or one pScheduler node setting up the task with another.

 The ``identifiers`` section of the limit configuration contains an array of *identifier objects*, each containing the following pairs: